 Here are some guidelines to help you read the following lists of chords and charts:

-- Chords that can be played are clickable and are colored in blue, for example, DMaj
+• Chords that can be played are clickable and are colored in dark red, for example, DMaj

-- Missing chords are colored in gray and are crossed out by a horizontal line, for example,
+• Chords that can’t be played are colored in gray and are crossed out by a horizontal line, for example, Bdim7.

 You can play the root on the bass row or on the counter bass.